CyrusCce/creditcard_fraud/README.md

 ## Dataset
 The dataset comprises transactions from European credit cardholders in September 2013, featuring 284,807 transactions, of which 492 are fraudulent.
 This represents a highly imbalanced dataset with only 0.172% of transactions being fraudulent.
 The data features are the result of a PCA transformation to protect user identities, with features V1 to V28 as principal components, and 'Time' and 'Amount' as non-transformed features.
 The target variable 'Class' indicates whether a transaction is fraudulent.

+Handling Imbalanced Data
+Given the highly imbalanced dataset, the project uses the following techniques to address class imbalance:
+- Synthetic Minority Over-sampling Technique (SMOTE): Increases the minority class by creating synthetic samples based on k-nearest neighbors.
+- Random UnderSampling Technique (RUS): Randomly removes samples from the majority class to achieve a desired balance.
+Combining SMOTE with RUS yielded optimal results, achieving an ROC score of 1.

 ## Installation Instructions
 1. **Clone the repository** to your local machine.
 2. **Ensure Python 3.7 or later is installed.**